bbmsoft/websmq/README.md

-# WEBSMQ WebSocket MEssage Queue
+# WEBSMQ WebSocket Message Queue

 ## What is it?

-WEBSMQ is a very simple WebSocket based pub/sub message queue.
+WEBSMQ is a very easy to implement WebSocket based pub/sub message queue.

 ## Features